 Our principal milestone is to increase the proportion of our UK undergraduate intake from the state sector.
 We note, however, that our ratio of applications from the state and independent sectors is, notwithstanding our outreach activities, subject to factors outwith our control.
 We draw attention again to the time it takes, notwithstanding our extensive outreach activity and the current Bursary Scheme, significantly to alter the composition of the student body.
-As measured by the relevant HEFCE/HESA Performance Indicator, the proportion of young full-time first degree entrants admitted to Cambridge from state schools or colleges has increased from 51.7% for 1997-98 entrants to 56.8% for 2004-05 entrants.
+As measured by the relevant HEFCE/HESA Performance Indicator, the proportion of young full-time first degree entrants admitted to Cambridge from state schools or colleges has increased from 51.7% for 1997-98 entrants to 57% for 2007-08 entrants.

-The University's 2001-02 HEFCE/HESA location adjusted benchmark for participation from the state sector was 65%.
-We aim to increase the proportion of suitably qualified UK national students from the state sector admitted over the 5-year period to a figure somewhere in the range between 60 and 63 percent.
+The University's aim is to increase the proportion of suitably qualified UK national students from the state sector admitted by 2011 to a figure somewhere in the range between 60 and 63 percent.

-8.4 The proportion of students admitted whose parental occupations fall within particular social classes
+8.4 The proportion of students admitted whose parental occupations fall within particular social classes.